ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Try building and running these: first the subscriber, then the publisher.
-You'll see the subscriber reports getting “Save Roger” as you'd expect:
+You'll see the subscriber reports getting "Save Roger" as you'd expect:

 ```
 ./pathosub &